Papaver alpinum: Subspecies

-Kerner-Alpine poppy (P. alpinum subsp. kerneri), or Karawanken Alpine poppy, has two to three times pinnate deciduous leaves and bright yellow flowers.
-It is found in the south-eastern Limestone Alps, with a main distribution in the Slovenian Alps.
+The Kerner-Alpine poppy (P. alpinum subsp. kerneri), or Karawanken Alpine poppy, has two to three times pinnate deciduous leaves and bright yellow flowers.
+It is found in the southeastern Limestone Alps, with a main distribution in the Slovenian Alps.
 In Austria it is only found in the southern Carinthia.

-North-east Alpine poppy (P. alpinum subsp. alpinum; syn.
-P. burseri Crantz), or Burser-Alpine poppy, has two to three times pinnate deciduous leaves with white flowers and is found in the north eastern Limestone Alps.
+The Northeast Alpine poppy (P. alpinum subsp. alpinum, also known as P. burseri Crantz), or the Burser-Alpine poppy, has two to three times pinnate deciduous leaves with white flowers and is found in the northeastern Limestone Alps.
 In Austria it is found in Lower Austria, Upper Austria and Styria.

-Other subspecies, P. alpinum ssp ernesti-mayeri is white; P. alpinum subsp. dubium is bright red; P. alpinum subsp. corona-sancti-stephani (Zapal.); P. alpinum subsp. degenii (Urum. & Jáv.), found in Bulgaria and considered a full species by some authors.